zikeji/node-postgres-geolite/README.md

 MaxMind Geolite PostgreSQL importer & interface to provide lookups for country, city, timezone, area code, ISP, etc.

-This Node.js module will allow you to import the GeoIP2 and Geolite Legacy ASN information into a PostgreSQL and then query it in your application using the provided interface.
+This Node.js module will allow you to import the GeoIP2 and Geolite Legacy ASN information into a PostgreSQL Database and then query it in your application using the provided interface.

 ## NOTICE